Bleala/Vdirsyncer-DOCKERIZED/README.md

     networks:
       vdirsyncer: {}
     environment:
-      TZ: Europe/Vienna                     # set your timezone, for correct container and log time, default to Europe/Vienna
+      # Optional: set your timezone, for correct container and log time, default to Europe/Vienna
+      TZ: Europe/Vienna
-      AUTODISCOVER: true                    # set to true for automatic discover, default to false
+      # Optional: # set to true for automatic discover, default to false
+      AUTODISCOVER: true
-      AUTOSYNC: true                        # set to true for automatic sync, default to false
+      # Optional: # set to true for automatic sync, default to false
+      AUTOSYNC: true
-      AUTOUPDATE: true                      # set to true for automatic Vdirsyncer and dependencies updates on container startup, default to false
+      # Optional: # set to true for automatic Vdirsyncer and dependencies updates on container startup, default to false
+      AUTOUPDATE: true
-      CRON_TIME: '*/15 * * * *'             # adjust autosync /-discover time, default to 15 minutes - */15 * * * *
+      # Optional: # adjust autosync /-discover time, default to 15 minutes - */15 * * * *
       # Cron Time need to be set in Cron format - look here for generator https://crontab.guru/
       # Set CRON_TIME like that --> */15 * * * *
-      # Optional
+      CRON_TIME: '*/15 * * * *'
-      PRE_SYNC_SCRIPT_FILE: ''              # optional,  set to script path to automatically run your custom script before the cronjob `vdirsyncer` command(s), default to nothing
+      # Optional: set to script path to automatically run your custom script before the cronjob `vdirsyncer` command(s), default to nothing
+      PRE_SYNC_SCRIPT_FILE: ''
-      POST_SYNC_SCRIPT_FILE: ''             # optional,  set to script path to automatically run your custom script after the cronjob `vdirsyncer` command(s), default to nothing
+      # Optional: set to script path to automatically run your custom script after the cronjob `vdirsyncer` command(s), default to nothing
-      LOG: /vdirsyncer/vdirsyncer.log       # optional, default to /vdirsyncer/vdirsyncer.log
+      POST_SYNC_SCRIPT_FILE: ''
-      LOG_LEVEL: ''                         # optional, default is normal output from supercronic
+      # Optional: default is normal output from supercronic
+      LOG_LEVEL: ''
     volumes:
       - vdirsyncer:/vdirsyncer              # Docker Volume
       - /path/to/config:/vdirsyncer/config  # Vdirsyncer Config